 - Alberta Residential Landlord Association (located in Edmonton)

 - Calgary Residential Rental Association

-For more information on a landlord’s rights and responsibilities, please visit the Service Alberta website or see the Residential Tenancies Act (RTA) Handbook for Landlords and Tenants.
+For more information on a landlord’s rights and responsibilities, please see the Residential Tenancies Act (RTA) Handbook for Landlords and Tenants.

 How we can help

 The Utilities Consumer Advocate’s mediation officers can share advice on comparing utility rates, as well as provide information on utility issues and help settle disputes with your provider.
 Contact us toll-free at 310-4822, email at email@example.com, or visit the Contact a Mediation Officer page for more information.